 Watch the TRTWorld Roundtable panel discussion Roundtable: Are long working hours bad for productivity?.

-Get in touch if you regularly works long hours and you want to work in a better, more balanced, productive way.
+If you regularly work long hours and you want to work in a better, more balanced, more productive way, get in touch or book a free strategy session.